An incompatibility between spectrification and the Szabo spectral sequence: A pattern

 \subsection{Acknowledgments}

-The authors thank R. Lipshitz for mentioning this question at the Banff workshop in June 2021.
+The authors thank R. Lipshitz for mentioning this question at the Banff workshop in June 2021, the anonymous referee and E. Magnuson for her illustrations.
 The first author thanks the organizers M. Aganagi\'{c}, S. Krushkal and B. Webster for inviting his participation.
 This paper was partially funded by Simons Award \#638089.